coreeng/reusable-p2p/README.md

 * `gcp-prod`

-For an instance of the CECG developer platform on GCP.
+For an instance of the CECG Core Platform on GCP.

 A single dev environment is enough for fastfeedback.